noironetworks/cko/README.md

 CKO requires one Control Cluster to be deployed with the CKO operators before any Workload Clusters can be managed by CKO.
 Existing Workload Clusters with a functioning CNI can be imported into CKO.

 ### 3.1 Control Cluster
+This section describes the setup of the Control Cluster that manages the Workload Clusters.

 #### 3.1.1 Prequisites
 * A functional Kubernetes cluster with reachability to the ACI Fabric that will serve as the Control Cluster.
 A single node cluster is adequate, refer to [Appendix](#single-node-control-cluster) for a quick guide on how to set up one.